jamie-cepave/uport-proxy/README.md

 - Explore second `forward` function signature which takes signed transactions
 - Make sure proxy forward is only ever called by owner
 - Make sure all forwarded txs from proxy have proxy as msg.sender
+- Made MultipleOwned Proxy for uPort identities that can be controlled by multiple devices

 ## Todos